Ibbert/Ibbert/README.md

-- 👋 Hi, my name is Zaid 👋
+- 👋 Hi, my name is Ibrahim 👋
 - 👀 I’m interested in tech and video games 👀
 - 🌱 Self-taught programmer at first and learned the rest at University of South-Eastern Norway 🌱
 - ✨ Bachelor course at IT & Informationsystems ✨